MilyMilo/fusion-for-kali/readme.md

 ### 4. VSCode changes
 _I use VSCode in Kali, as I think it's the most versitale editor, which comes in handy during a pentest.
 I imagine you can configure this accordingly with any other editor of choice._

-VSCode does not come with the ability to choose the MacOS keyboard layout on linux instal.
+VSCode does not come with the ability to choose the MacOS keyboard layout on Linux install.
 To get the familiar feel you will need to:

 1. Open Default Keyboard Shortcuts (JSON), from the comand palette.
 2. Open Keyboard Shortcuts (JSON) in another tab.